rentalcustard/rails-vs-oo/dependencies/01_dependencies_and_coupling.md

 * SRP - reasons to change!

 !SLIDE bullets
-# Hard to test #
-* Fuck it, it's Ruby, we can test anything

-!SLIDE bullets
-# Increased coupling #
-* Some code, take it through a couple of iterations

-!SLIDE bullets
 # How to fix? #
 * Small objects encapsulating behaviours in reusable fashion